javaHashbrown/RGBColorGame/README.md

-A simple rgb color guessing game, written with Vanilla JavaScript and other JS libraies.
+A simple rgb color guessing game, written with Vanilla JavaScript and other JS libraries.

 Master is currently V2.